inside.ewu.edu

 Pre-requisites: graduate standing or permission of the instructor.

-This course is a study of normal and atypical swallowing and feeding in infants and children.
+A study of normal and atypical swallowing and feeding in infants and children.

 CMSD 542S.
-EARLY LANGUAGE DEVELOPMENT.
+EARLY INTERVENTION FOR CHILD LANGUAGE DISORDERS.
 3 Credits.

 Pre-requisites: graduate standing or permission of the instructor.